tobiscode/disstans/docsrc/examples/example_1.rst

 ================================================

-The `Long Valley Caldera <https://en.wikipedia.org/wiki/Long_Valley_Caldera>`_ region in California is a good example to show the capabilities of GeoNAT of separating different signals from geodetic timeseries.
+The `Long Valley Caldera <https://en.wikipedia.org/wiki/Long_Valley_Caldera>`_ region in California is a good example to show the capabilities of disstans of separating different signals from geodetic timeseries.
 Most prominently, it exhibits transient motions associated with magmatic activity, and includes sometimes large seasonal signals due to hydrological loading.
 Because of the geophysical interest, it has been monitored with GNSS since the late 1990s.